Sparronator9999/YAMDCC/README.md

-Shut down the laptop if it's on (force shut down if needed), then find the EC reset button (on the GF63 Thin 11SC, it's a small hole located on the bottom of the laptop next to the charge port) and press it with the end of a paperclip (or similarly small object, e.g. SIM eject tool) for at least 5 seconds.
-Try rebooting.
+Shut down the laptop if it's on (force shut down if needed), then find the EC reset button (on the GF63 Thin 11SC, it's a small hole located on the bottom of the laptop next to the charge port) and press it with the end of a paperclip, SIM ejector, or similarly small tool for at least 5 seconds, then try rebooting.

-If the issue persists, try unplugging all power sources, including the laptop battery and CMOS/clock battery (requires disassembly of laptop), for a few seconds.
-Re-connect everything, then re-assemble and attempt another reboot.
+If the issue persists, try disconnecting all power sources, including the laptop's CMOS/clock battery and "main" battery (requires disassembly of laptop).
+Leave disconnected for a few seconds, then re-connect everything, re-assemble and attempt a reboot.
 This will reset your BIOS settings.

 Users of other laptop brands will need to look up instructions for their laptop.